oVirt/ovirt-site/source/release/4.2.0/index.html.md

 This is pre-release software.
-Please take a look at our [community page](/community/) to know how to ask questions and interact with developers and users.
+Please take a look at our [community page](/community/) to learn how to interact with developers and users and ask questions.
-All issues or bugs should be reported via the
+All issues or bugs should be reported via
 [Red Hat Bugzilla](https://bugzilla.redhat.com/enter_bug.cgi?classification=oVirt).

 ** This pre-release version should not be used in production, and is not feature